-This manual is OMRON's original instructions describing the setup, operations, and user maintenance of the product.
+This manual is OMRON's original instructions describing the setup, operations, and user maintenance of the i4L robot (herein also referred to as robot).

 Please read this manual and make sure you understand the functionality and performance of the robot before attempting to use it.